 One in 100 children is born with a heart defect.
 Others are born with defects in heart muscles.
 Some defects can be cured by surgery.
 Others are left with sequelae that can eventually lead to heart failure.
 Currently available medicines have very limited benefit in heart failure.
 We believe that understanding the genetic basis of heart failure will allow us to develop medicines that are targeted to the unique type of heart failure, thereby making them safer and more effective.

 To do this with precision requires knowledge of a person’s genetic make-up, as well as lifestyle and environmental factors, in a way that can guide tailored medicine for every patient.
-And that is at the heart of Precision Medicine.
-The Ted Rogers Centre for Heart Research is leveraging the power of sequencing to unravel the unique genome of every child with heart disease and heart failure and to use this knowledge to implement a Precision Medicine approach to their care.
+And that is at the heart of precision medicine.
+The Ted Rogers Centre is leveraging the power of sequencing to unravel the unique genome of every child with heart disease and heart failure and to use this knowledge to implement a precision medicine approach to their care.